oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsCreativeAssetsAttributes.md

 `func (o *CatalogsCreativeAssetsAttributes) UnsetAndroidDeepLink()`

 UnsetAndroidDeepLink ensures that no value is present for AndroidDeepLink, not even an explicit nil
-### GetGoogleProductCategory

-`func (o *CatalogsCreativeAssetsAttributes) GetGoogleProductCategory() string`

-GetGoogleProductCategory returns the GoogleProductCategory field if non-nil, zero value otherwise.

-### GetGoogleProductCategoryOk

-`func (o *CatalogsCreativeAssetsAttributes) GetGoogleProductCategoryOk() (*string, bool)`

-GetGoogleProductCategoryOk returns a tuple with the GoogleProductCategory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetGoogleProductCategory

-`func (o *CatalogsCreativeAssetsAttributes) SetGoogleProductCategory(v string)`

-SetGoogleProductCategory sets GoogleProductCategory field to given value.

-### HasGoogleProductCategory

-`func (o *CatalogsCreativeAssetsAttributes) HasGoogleProductCategory() bool`

-HasGoogleProductCategory returns a boolean if a field has been set.

-### SetGoogleProductCategoryNil

-`func (o *CatalogsCreativeAssetsAttributes) SetGoogleProductCategoryNil(b bool)`

- SetGoogleProductCategoryNil sets the value for GoogleProductCategory to be an explicit nil

-### UnsetGoogleProductCategory
-`func (o *CatalogsCreativeAssetsAttributes) UnsetGoogleProductCategory()`

-UnsetGoogleProductCategory ensures that no value is present for GoogleProductCategory, not even an explicit nil
 ### GetCustomLabel0

 `func (o *CatalogsCreativeAssetsAttributes) GetCustomLabel0() string`